The Six Sports That Define the Summertime State of Mind

 5. Formula 1 Summer European Grand Prix Weekends

 Our next summer-themed sporting pursuit includes watching the high-octane three-day race weekends that make up the F1 European race schedule.
 For those lucky enough to attend, glamorous cities such as Monaco and Barcelona make for an unforgettable F1 sporting vacation.
-However, those who prefer to watch and bet on the action from the comfort of home, the intense racing rivalries seen throughout qualifying and the grand prix itself have become a benchmark for our summertime sports entertainment.
+However, those who prefer to watch and bet on F1 from the comfort of home, the intense racing rivalries seen throughout qualifying and the grand prix itself have become a benchmark for our summertime sports entertainment.

 6. Sun, Sand & Beach Volleyball All Summer Long

-Few sports are as synonymous with summer as volleyball, whether you've set up court on a sandy beach paradise, or in the backyard pool – a relaxed knockabout under the sun is what summer is all about.
+Few sports are as synonymous with summer as volleyball, whether you've set up court on a sandy beach paradise, or in the backyard pool, a relaxed knockabout under the sun is what summer is all about.
 Now, pair it with a vacation BBQ or a beach party, and nothing gets a crowd joining in faster than a spontaneous game of volleyball under the gorgeous summer sun.

 How Summer Turns Every Game into a Gathering